kimmo1019/audioNet/readme.md

      user3\
 ```

-`python convert_file.py $data_folder` for uniformly preprocessing data.
+Then run `python convert_file.py $data_folder` for uniformly preprocessing data.
+The raw audios will be transfromed to `.wav`.

-# Step 2.
-How to train a deep model?
+# How to train a deep model?
 Just run `python train.py` for model training, note that 10% of the training data will be kept for validation.
 The weights of model at each epoch will be saved in `models` folder.
 Early stopping strategy is used.

-* NOTE: the wav file must be encoded by 16 bit signed integer, mono-channeled and at a sampling rate of 16000.

 # Step 3.
 Predicting with a trained models on a web server
-## Step 3.1 Select Checkpoint for Evaluation
+We use `flask` for establishing a web page for online prediction
-Modify `webfront.py`, change `MODEL_ID` to yours.
+Modify `webfront.py`, change `MODEL_ID` to the number with highest valiation accuracy.

-## Step 3.2 Run `python webfront.py`.
+Then Run `python webfront.py`.
 Open a web browser and input URL:http://IP_ADDRESS:9000.

 You can record a voice directive and upload it for test immediately.

-*It requires `[ffmpeg]`(https://ffmpeg.org/) for audio file format convertion.

-# Step 4.
-How to deploy your model in mobile?
-*  Convert model file *.h5 to *.pb file
-*  Place your *.pb file where you want to deploy.
-*  See Android mobile example: [androidAudioRecg](http://gitlab.icenter.tsinghua.edu.cn/saturnlab/androidAudioRecg)

-`$ python ./create_pb.py  XX`